A modernisation of a 20 year old application for over 16000 hospitality businesses across the United Kingdom.

 The process

 The crux of this slow interaction is the swipe motion to navigate between different sections of the menu.
 So to improve this I set about returning to the roots of POS interactions by having buttons to tap on as you would expect in most current POS apps.
-This would also allow us to support a gesture-less interface (where swipe functions are either incredibly slow or don’t work on old tills, as this was another requirement) while also providing familiarity to users.
+This would also allow us to support a gesture-less interface (where swipe functions are either incredibly slow or don’t work on old tills) while also providing speed to users.

 The solution